What are the benefits of volunteering?

 Policy of using volunteer hours towards event registration

-- Generally, any volunteer opportunity listed in CERVIS qualifies for hours worked and can be applied toward an event volunteer registration, with the exception of Bike Expo.
+- Generally, volunteer opportunities listed in CERVIS qualify for hours worked and can be applied toward an event volunteer registration.

 - Also, volunteer hours worked do not apply to a reduced registration on RAW or to any multi-day tour.